 - Partial or total enclosure including installation of solid metal external grilles at planter box.
 No permanent sealing of planter box.

 - Installation of overhead grilles (ie. caging up) at interaction balcony.

 - Change of use of planter box and air-conditioner ledge.

 - Placement of reflective film over existing window's glass panel resulting in daylight reflectance exceeding 20%.

 - Open Terrace at Loft Units and Open Balcony

 - Partial or total enclosure.

-- Installation of a roof or fixed/retractable awning.
+- Installation of a roof and/or fixed/retractable awning.